 The condenser is there to cool off the hot refrigerant back to ambient temperature once it passes through the compressor.
 As it is located at the front end of the vehicle, it uses the air the car travels through to accomplish the goal.
 Otherwise, the hot refrigerant will just come back around, and your A/C unit will blow hot air in your face.

 However, the condenser’s position is somewhat problematic, because it allows for road dirt, debris and even garbage to get stuck in it.
 This kind of blockage will make it difficult or even impossible for the cool air to come through to the refrigerant and lower its temperature.
 Therefore, it would do you good to check out the situation and remove what you can.
 What’s more, bigger and rougher objects like sticks and rocks can even perforate the condenser and then you’ll have an even more serious problem on your hands!
 If the hole is large enough that you can see it with the naked eye, then you must turn to professionals for help.

-Should you notice your car A/C blowing warm air, don’t compromise your safety and that of your loved ones.
-Come to our repair shops in Hamilton and let our licensed mechanics put your car troubles behind you!
+Should you notice your car A/C blows warm air, don’t compromise your safety and that of your loved ones.
+Come to our repair shop in Hamilton and let our licensed mechanics put your car troubles behind you!

 Since 2005, we have built a reputation for delivering exceptional automotive repair services and outstanding customer care.

 Our commitment to excellence and dedication to our clients have made us a trusted name in automotive care.